PegasisForever/python_handouts/Basic Terms.md

 ## Comment

-Reading “languages of computers” is sometimes boring and hard to understand.
+Reading "languages of computers" is sometimes boring and hard to understand.
 You can write some comments in your code to help yourself and others to understand your code better.
 When your program is executed, your comment will ignored by computer.